team-checkr/fsharp-starter/README.md

 We briefly describe the aims of each task:

 1. In task 1, you will implement a *parser* that takes a program in our new programming language and turns it into an abstract syntax tree (AST) - one of the main data structures used by the other components.
-To test your implementation, you will also implement a *pretty printer* that traverses the AST and outputs the original program in a nice format.
+To test your implementation, you will also implement a *pretty printer* (i.e. a code generator) that traverses the AST and outputs the original program in a nice format.
 2. In task 2, you will implement a *compiler* that takes the AST of a program and constructs its program graph (PG) - another data structure used for running and analyzing programs.
 To simplify debugging, you will also implement a *printer* that outputs a graphical representation of program graphs.
 3. In task 3, you will implement an *interpreter* that takes a program graph and an initial memory and computes the program's (complete) execution sequences when started on that memory.
 4. In tasks 4 - 7, you will implement tools that help programmers with writing correct programs:
     - In task 4, you will implement a *verifier* that checks whether a program does what it has been specified to do.
     - In task 5, you will implement a *signs analysis* that determines the signs of variables at every point of a program's execution; such information can be used to detect bugs, such as a division by zero, before actually running the program.
     - In task 6, you will implement another program analysis that checks whether your program leaks confidential information.
-    - In task 7, you will implement a small model checker to analyse more advanced properties.
+    - In task 7, you will implement a model checker to analyse more advanced properties.

 ## Guidelines and Deadlines

 ### Rules

 - You should work on the project in groups of size 2 - 3.
-- You have to use your group's git repository (which also contains this document) to work on the mandatory assignments.
+- You have to use your group's git repository (which also contains this document) to work on the mandatory assignment.
 All solutions must be handed in by comitting *and pushing* them to your group's git repository.
     * If you have not used git before, you can find [tutorials online](https://git-scm.com/docs/gittutorial).
 - You can push to your group's repository as often as you want.
 We will consider the last push before each task's [deadline]() as your submission.
 - You can continue working on the module of a task after the deadline.
 However, such updates will not be evaluated.
 - You have to implement your solutions within the code framework provided in this repository.
-- Your solution must be implemented in F#.
+- Your solutions must be implemented in F#.
 - You have to implement the techniques presented in the teaching material.
 - You are allowed to add more files but do not forget to add them to your git repository.
 - ***Do not modify or add any code in the existing files unless it is explicitly allowed by a comment of the form***